prfpeste/CalcOn-Pad/README.md

 # EngiPad

-EngiPad is a small browser-based calculation notebook built with Python, Flask, SymPy, Matplotlib, and NumPy.
+EngiPad is a browser-based calculation notebook for engineers using Python, SymPy, and Matplotlib

 It lets you: